 How to Apply:

-- Fill out the online application, available HERE, upload your electronic files, and submit with your secure electronic $25.00 payment.
+- Fill out the online application, available HERE, and upload your electronic files.

 All entrants: (except drummers, vocalists and bassists) submit three (3) selections from the Jamey Aebersold collection of play-alongs (see below for tips on selecting tunes); select a jazz standard, a 12-bar blues, and a selection of your choice.
 Entire audition recording should not exceed 20 minutes.

 Drummers: Record two selections of your choice from ESSENTIAL STYLES FOR THE DRUMMER AND BASSIST, Vol. I or Vol. II by S. Houghton & T. Warrington (Alfred); select one swing selection and one contrasting style (use tracks without drums); for your third selection, provide evidence of a medium swing, trade 4s for 32 bars (4 bars time / 4 bars fill).
 Entire Audition recording should not exceed 20 minutes.